 Our program is eligible for state aid reimbursement through BOCES.
 For more information on this program fee discount please visit the website: http://www.pnwboces.org/Environmental/ or contact us at 845 265 8080 ext.
 7106.

-Esopus Meadows Environmental Center is located in the village of Ulster Park just south of Kingston, New York.
-Operating in Scenic Hudson’s Esopus Meadows Preserve, Clearwater manages the Esopus Meadows Environmental Center and conducts education programs in the 68-acre riverfront preserve.
+Esopus Meadows Preserve is a Scenic Hudson park located in the village of Ulster Park just south of Kingston, New York.
+In partnership with Scenic Hudson, Clearwater maintains the park and conducts Clearwater education programs in the 68-acre riverfront preserve.
 There are 4 hiking trails leading to vernal pools, stands of White Pine, and a waterfront pavilion accessible only by foot or non-motorized watercraft.
 This area offers a rich natural history; it is a stopover point for migrating waterfowl and ospreys, a winter habitat for bald eagles, and an important spawning ground for many fish.
 The historic Esopus Meadows Lighthouse is visible offshore.